The Grifters (film): Production

+Development

-The project originated with Robert Harris, Jim Painten, and Bruce Kawin, who brought it to Martin Scorsese.
+The project originated with Robert Harris, Jim Painten and Bruce Kawin, who brought it to Martin Scorsese.
 Martin Scorsese subsequently brought in Stephen Frears to direct while he produced.
 Frears had just finished making Dangerous Liaisons (1988) and was looking for another project when Scorsese approached him.
-The British filmmaker was drawn to Thompson's "tough and very stylistic" writing and described it, "as if pulp fiction meets Greek tragedy".
+The British filmmaker was drawn to Thompson's "tough and very stylistic" writing and described it "as if pulp fiction meets Greek tragedy".
 Scorsese looked for a screenwriter, and filmmaker Volker Schlöndorff recommended Donald Westlake.

-Frears contacted Westlake who agreed to reread the Thompson novel but, after doing so, turned the project down, citing the story as "too gloomy".
+Frears contacted Westlake who agreed to re-read the Thompson novel but, after doing so, turned the project down, citing the story as "too gloomy".
 Frears then phoned Westlake and convinced him that he saw the story as a positive one if considered as a story of Lilly's drive to survive.
 Westlake changed his mind and agreed to write the adaptation.
-Frears was unsuccessful, however, at convincing Westlake to write the script under his pseudonym "Richard Stark," a name he had used to write 20 noir-influenced crime novels from 1962 through 1974.
+Frears was unsuccessful, however, at convincing Westlake to write the script under his pseudonym "Richard Stark", a name he had used to write 20 noir-influenced crime novels from 1962 through 1974.
 Westlake said: "I got out of that one by explaining Richard Stark wasn't a member of the Writer's Guild.
-I don't think he's a joiner, actually."
+I don't think he's a joiner, actually".
 (Stark's name appears in the film, though, on a sign reading "Stark, Coe and Fellows"; Westlake explains in the film's commentary track that he has written novels as Richard Stark, Tucker Coe and "some other fellows".)